tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 code.

 > **Efficiency tip:** GNU ```make``` will use GCC to compile the code.
-There is a wrapper, called "colorgcc" that colorizes the output with warning / error messages.
+There is a wrapper, called "colorgcc" that colorizes the GCC output.
+This brings error and warning messages to your attention in a better way.
 It is packaged on Ubuntu/Debian, When installed, GCC will automatically colorize it's output.

 The PHP binary will be in ```./sapi/cli/php```.